-- Chattenden Primary School has a complaints.
+- English Martyrs' RCPS has a complaints procedure which can be found on our website and on request from the office.
 As a school we encourage children and families to raise complaints, concerns or comments with us.
 We have a robust internal investigation process. - Safeguarding concerns should be raised with school immediately.
 If a child is at immediate risk, then the individual needs to contact First Response 01634 334466 or the police on 101.
 All visitors are given a safeguarding leaflet that outlines how to share concerns and the code of conduct expected by visitors/contractors. - All reported concerns will be taken seriously and considered within the relevant and appropriate process.
 Anything that constitutes an allegation against a member of staff or volunteer will be dealt with in line with section 19 of this policy.